pgonzaleznetwork/awaf.dev/AWAF/fflib-recap.md

 In other words, the selector ends up exposing a complicated interface while offering limited value.
 This is the textbook definition of a [shallow module](/foundations/method-size-structure.md#shallow-vs-deep-modules)

 In our opinion, the main benefit of this approach is to enable mocking of the queries during tests.
-However, there are other techniques for mocking queries that are much more lightweight and don't require a centralized selector.
+However, there are [other techniques for mocking queries](/AWAF/selector-classes.md) that are much more lightweight and don't require a centralized selector.

-### Over-engineering
+### Over-engineered for Salesforce

 Because FFLIB is not a way of thinking but rather a specific implementation, it comes with a lot of baggage.
 There are numerous interfaces to implement, which adds complexity.
 As we discussed in [this session](https://youtu.be/Cgi2EPy5M-0?si=tAbyl1xsMDdQQ3wY), the goal of modularity is to reduce complexity, not increase it.
 Similarly, the YAGNI principle reminds us to build for today's needs, not for hypothetical future scenarios, though, of course, there are exceptions.